jshum17/CardGen/README.md

 # CardGen

-## A trading card generator
+## A collectible card generator

 > **What will the application do?**
-> - Create customizable trading cards with description and attributes
+> - Create customizable collectible cards with description and attributes
 > - View all cards created
 > - Search for a card

 > **Who will use it?**
-> - For any enthusiastic trading card collectors
+> - For any enthusiastic collectible card collectors
 > - For those who want to turn their favourite character into a collectible card

 > **Why is this project of interest to you?**